 Blackstone Memorial Library Planters

 The Branford Garden Club gifted two large stone planters to the Blackstone Memorial Library to go on each side of its entrance in 2017.
 These planters will be planted each year by the Garden Club and maintained/watered by the Library.
 When the summer plantings are removed, the Club will fill the planters with holiday greens and red bows.

-The purpose of Garden Therapy is to use plants and horticultural activities to enhance the physical, mental, and social health of the elderly and incapacitated individuals in the community.
-Projects include distributing May baskets and Fall arrangements to seniors in various facilities in town and the homebound; overseeing horticultural activities once a month with seniors at The Orchard House; and weekly changing of flowers at the Community Dining Room.
+The purpose of Garden Therapy is to use plants and horticulture activities to enhance the physical, mental and social health of elderly and incapacitated individuals in the community.
+Projects include regular horticulture programs and seasonal gardening done with clients at Artis Memory Care and Orchard House Adult Day Care.

 Photographs of flowers, gardens, wildlife and seasons are taken and developed into note cards with envelopes.
 The note cards are sold to our members at club meetings and to the general public at the Village Express in Lockworks Square.

-On the Branford Green, the Mae McCabe Daylily Garden is tucked away behind the Town Hall.
+On the Branford Green, the McCabe Daylily Garden is tucked away behind the Town Hall.
 Mae McCabe, a past Branford Garden Club president and gifted horticulturist, hybridized many daylilies which still grow in this garden.
-Committee members tidy, edge, and water this spot as needed.
-Daffodils supply early spring color and a few mums are planted to brighten this garden in the Fall.
+Committee members tidy, edge and water this spot as needed.
+Daffodils supply early spring color and a few mums are planted to brighten this garden in the fall.

 SCARECROWS ON THE GREEN